devarthjs/react-site/readme.md

-# EduDegree – Online Education Degree Platform
+# ElevateEd – Online Education Degree Platform

 **EduDegree** is a modern web application that enables users to explore and enroll in accredited educational degree programs.
 The platform is designed with performance, accessibility, and scalability in mind, using a robust set of front-end technologies.